mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/install/index.md

 ## Installing from the DC/OS web interface

-Note:  Alternatively, you can install DC/OS NiFi Service from the DC/OS web interface.
+Alternatively, you can install DC/OS NiFi Service from the DC/OS web interface.
 Select the app from the Catalog and choose Deploy.

 If you install Apache NiFi from the DC/OS web interface, the `dcos nifi` CLI commands are not automatically installed to your workstation.
 They may be manually installed using the DC/OS CLI: